 The Type-1 is finally retired.

-I have tried not drift off the Hampden trail too much, it is the Type-1 design movements that carries through the Hampden connection.
+I have tried not to drift off the Hampden trail too much, it is the Type-1 design movements that carries through the Hampden connection.
 Right up to the 1970's this movement has survived and is easily recognisable as a twin bridge Hampden pattern Size 16.
 The Type-1, or K-43 when placed into a case, was a 15j pocket watch for governmental use.
 A Type-1 7j version was issued to the Red Army, although this was later upgraded to a 15j version.
 By the end of the 1940’s there was a gradual phasing out of the Type-1 movements, the legacy of the Hampden purchase in 1930.
-I have a Type-1 Pocket Watch from the Zlatoust Watch Factory made in the third quarter of 1958, possibly one of the last of the Type-1 pocket watches.
+I have a Type-1 Pocket Watch from the Zlatoust Watch Factory made in the third quarter of 1958, possibly one of the last of the Type-1 pocket watches, although I have seen pictures of one made in the 3rd quarter of 1959.
 The movement went on to be used in specialised clocks and watches, but by the 70’s had disappeared.

 It is most likely that no part of the latter Type-1’s were made on the original Canton machines.
 More likely on machines re-designed by the factories themselves.